Award-Winning Orthodontist in Las Vegas: Braces and Orthodontics for a Healthy, Beautiful Smile

 - Play sports and active games without wearing a mouthguard.A mouthguard can protect your mouth and jaw from getting injured.
 Your orthodontist can suggest a proper mouthguard to wear with your braces.

-Braces and orthodontic treatments are available to patients of all ages.
-If you are longing for the smile of your dreams, call us today to schedule a consultation and let’s work together to make that dream come true.
+At Significance Orthodontics in Las Vegas, braces and orthodontic treatments are available to patients of all ages.
+If you are longing for the smile of your dreams, call our orthodontist in Las Vegas, NV today to schedule a consultation and let’s work together to make that dream come true.